Aflutter-Craft/API/README.md

 ## Running locally

 - install requirements with `pip install -r requirements.txt`
+- for auto reload set these variables in your shell `export FLASK_APP=app.py && export FLASK_ENV=development`
-- start API server with `uvicorn main:app --reload`
+- start API server with `flask run`
-- navigate to `http://127.0.0.1:8000/docs` to test from web.
+- navigate to `http://127.0.0.1:5000/docs/` to test from web.

 ## API docs